-The EU Blue Card applicant must have succesfully completed a post-secondary higher education program of at least three years.
-In order to prove this a diploma or certificate has to be submitted.
-Foreign diplomas must be evaluated by the Dutch organisation IDW.
+The EU Blue Card applicant must have succesfully completed a post-secondary higher education program of at least three years: a Bachelor or Master degree.
+The Bachelor or Master degree must be the equivalent of a Dutch Bachelor or Master.
+To show this, a foreign degree must be evaluated by the Dutch organisation IDW

 The applicant shall not pose a threat to public policy, security or health.
 Overstaying of a previous visa and the registration thereof in the Schengen Information System is not a reason to reject the application.